The Camellia Grill

 Ashley and her Tulane roommates were shopping nearby a while ago and stumbled upon the Camellia.
 Dazzled by the floorshow that came with the food, they decided they'd found the place to eat till they graduate.
 And the perfect place to take visiting parents.
 By the time the bill is delivered, we’ve shared tips on other great places to eat.

 Tell me the name of another place where you can come in and ask Marvin or one of his cohorts to charge your cell phone and have them do it and sing you a song when you're about to check out.
-(I saw this, really.)"This is the place," Marvin playfully sings out, " we give you the love rub, we give your tummy a love rub."
-Psyches, too, Marvin.
+(I saw this, really.)

 The pink walls are hung with black and white photos of the grill's history.
 Most of them are of the waiters, past and present, who’ve worked the Camellia Grill for decades.
 Marvin’s been there since 1992.